NekoNyaDevs/.github/README.md

 # Hey there
-Everything is coming qoon, stay tuned!
+Everything is coming soon, stay tuned!